 We can no longer ignore what’s happening to our planet – we’re seeing record-breaking global temperatures, sea levels creeping up, and an alarming rate of biodiversity loss.
 The impacts of climate change are universal, and we need to take action.
 Today.

 The future of our planet is dependent on us, as people, and how we commit to more sustainable, conscious choices.
 One of those is the way we travel – and as a travel provider, we have a responsibility to take action.
 Travel is a massive contributor to economies across the globe, it drives conservation, it supports artists worldwide and sustains whole communities.

-That’s why we are committed to travel, and why from January 1, 2022, Contiki will be a carbon neutral business.
+That’s why we are committed to travel, and why from January 1, 2022, Contiki is a carbon neutral business.
 This also means that your Contiki trip will be carbon neutral, and the cost to cover this is all on us.

 Our Climate Action Plan

 We have a Climate Action Plan to guide us as part of our wider How We Tread Right sustainability strategy, and it prioritises reducing emissions and removing carbon ahead of offsetting unavoidable emissions.
 Our plan is not marked by one quick fix, because there isn’t one.
 It’s marked instead by our commitment to learn and adapt, as tech and innovation moves us closer to the collective global goal of reducing carbon in our atmosphere.